mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

 The source of Pa's hesitancy to share more is not clear.
 However her willingness to share that part of her personal story via the narrative of the game is shown here as is the willingness of the young participant to ask about the personal experiences of the older participant during the process of peer testing her game. -->

-Participants Mark and Ed designed a game around the character of a train driver that needed to collect coal.
+In another example, Mark and Ed designed a game around the character of a train driver that needed to collect coal.
 In subsequent post course interview Mark describes the impact of the child feeling like they could bring their own identity and interest into the project.
 "I know just your eyes lit up when you realised you could expand your interests into gaming."
 See Appendix 4.x (Mark and Ed working with home interests)

 <!-- NOTE
 NARRATIVE / drama IN PREVIOUS CHAPTER? how do these two sections work together? remove this one?
  -->
 <!-- The incorporation of the graphic was relatively quick and easy change to make the game but had a significant factor in the affect towards the game [erikssonUsingGameplayDesign2019;] BRING ON OTHER LITERATURE HERE ON PERSONAL EXPRESSION, FUNDS OF KNOWLEDGE IN THIS AREA.
 Roque, Scratch, Kafai, Gee etc. -->

 <!-- Ideally look for evidence of sharing in communities, especially developing processes, avoiding traps which sap momentum, -->

 <!-- While these aspects are covered in other literature, and are therefore not covered in depth in this chapter, it is important to include their strong presense in the data of study.
 And to situate them in relation to other chapter contents.
 HOW EXACTLY. -->

-Other participants were able to bring personal expression to the process via the creation of audio but in particular visual game assets.
-In this excerpt parent Molly has spent time creating a pixel art representation of an alien
+Other participants expressed pride over their graphical creations.
+In this excerpt parent Molly has spent time creating a pixel art representation of an alien.
+The full exchange (see appendix 4.x) sees Molly cultivating a sense of ownership over the graphical element that she has created.
+There is also the development of a growing sense of competency in this area of asset design.
+She notes she is an "expert pixel".

-    Molly:– We’re finished.
+    Molly: We’re finished.
 Right what’s next?
 Now I’m an expert pixel?
 Now I have to figure out how to get it in there, don’t I?
 Without losing it.
 I’ll be very upset.
-    Sonia:– Have you saved it?
+    Sonia: Have you saved it?
-    Molly:– No I’ve not saved it.
+    Molly: No I’ve not saved it.
-    Sonia:– Save there. (points to relevant button on screen)
+    Sonia: Save there. (points to relevant button on screen)

-The full exchange (see appendix 4.x) sees Molly cultivating a sense of ownership over the graphical element that she has created.
-There is also the development of a growing sense of competency in this area of asset design.
-She notes she is an "expert pixel".
-The growing mastering in this area also seems to help drive motivation to complete the next challenge.
-This ownership also appears to drives another technical process that of saving work.
-Or rather the identification with the work pushes her fellow parent to preserve her work to prevent a repeat of losing work previously which she had just shared.
-The aspect of pattern completion driving technical process adoption is explored in the next chapter.
+The growing mastery of this area also seems to help drive motivation to complete the next challenge.
+The sense of ownership spurs the technical process of saving projects.
+Her pride in her work and concern surrounding losing it provokes a fellow parent to show her how to save her work.

 <!-- While, the personal expression via narrative and asset design can be engage and sustain the motivation of participants, these processes brought tensions identified in the _design chapter_ namely: (edit down into list? ) -->